ovotech/circleci-orbs/jaws-journey-deploy/README.md

 * uploadschema: Boolean value expected, which indicates whether you want to run the upload avro step.
 Default value is false
 * environment: Indicates to the build step which properties file to run against.
 Expected values are `[sandbox, nonprod, prod]`
-* send_slack_notification_on_fail: flag to indicate whether to send a slack notification when build fails (default true)

 ### build-and-test